Vortyy/tcpl_exercise/README.md

 ## Exercises Content

-The book cover large panels of topics by chapter about C, this is a brief the overview of each :
+The book cover a large panels of topics by chapter about C, this is a brief the overview of each :

 - [chapter_2](chapter_2) : Types, Operators and Expression (Precedence and Order of evaluation, etc.)
 - [chapter_3](chapter_3) : Control Flow (recursivity, loops or goto etc.)